evanch98/twitter_clone/README.md

 # Key Features
 - User authentication using Appwrite authentication
+- Data persistence with Appwrite Database and Storage
 - Like button animation similar to that of Twitter
 - Identifying and storing hashtags and links
 - Twitter Blue